kytta/pretty-money/README.md

 **Default:** `""`

 The string to be used as currency symbol.
 It can be a respective sign (like "$"), currency code (like "GBP") or a word (like "peso").

 ### `decimalDelimiter`
 **Type:** `string`
 **Default:** `"."`

-A string that separates the integer and the fraction parts of the number.
+The string that separates the integer and the fractional parts of the number.

 ### `maxDecimal`
 **Type:** `number`